animafps/blog/src/posts/why-higher-cpi-is-better.md

 ---
-setup: |
-    import "katex/dist/katex.min.css";
 title: Why Higher CPI is Always Better
 date: '2021-06-04 00:00:00'
 tags:
 - periphirals
 - guides
+description: As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better
 ---

-Well As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better.
+As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better.
 But the main reason is to dispute the crazy amount of weird and